 A big part of this initial outlay will be the cost of your Wix plan.
 Although it might have ranked #1 in our top 10 free website builders, you won’t be able to use Wix’s free plan to sell.
 For this, you’ll need a business account, the cheapest of which costs $27 per month.

-You’ll pay less with Wix if you opt to pay for your plan annually.
+You’ll pay less with Wix if you opt to pay for your plan annually and use Wix Payments for processing transactions.
 Because you’re committing to staying with them for a longer period of time from the get-go, the monthly costs are reduced, saving you some cash.
 However, this might not be an option if your budget won’t stretch to forking out such a large sum all in one go.
 In this case, Wix does offer monthly memberships.

 In addition to your website costs, most dropshipping apps also charge monthly.
 For example, Spocket offers plans that start from $24 per month.
 Modalyst has a free plan, but unless you upgrade to a premium package, you’ll only be able to sell up to 25 products.